How to optimize your Google Business Profile for AI-powered search

 When Gemini or Google’s AI Overview answers a local search query, your Google Business Profile (GBP) is the primary source it trusts.
 Not your website.
 Not your Instagram.
 Your GBP.

-Brad described it as the “grounding source” — the foundation AI uses to determine whether your business is open, what it offers, what the atmosphere is like, and whether it’s worth surfacing to someone asking a rich, intent-filled question.
-Think of it like a first date, as Brad framed it: “It’s how you are displaying yourself on that first date — it’s really that first impression that a user gets about your business.”
-Every missing service, piece of outdated information, or broken link is a gap in the story you’re telling AI — and by extension, every potential customer it’s talking to.
+Brad described Google Business Profile as the “grounding source” for AI.
+It helps AI determine whether your business is open, what it offers, and what customers can expect from the experience.
+It also helps AI decide when to surface your business for intent-driven searches.
+Brad compared it to a first date: “It’s how you are displaying yourself on that first date — it’s really that first impression that a user gets about your business.”
+Every missing service, outdated detail, or broken link creates a gap in the story you’re telling AI.
+Those gaps can also affect the information AI shares with potential customers.

 The webinar covered a clear, actionable framework for showing up in AI-driven search.

 1. Be the primary information source for your business.
 Complete your profile like it’s your storefront — because it is.
 Menus, photos, hours, attributes, descriptions, all of it.
-Brad shared a story about a large enterprise client with a serious SEO budget whose GBP was still missing structured menus and basic photos.
-As Anna noted, it’s easy to want to jump ahead: “People like to jump ahead and start optimizing and getting into the nitty gritty — but you really need to make sure your phone number is live.”
+Brad shared a story about a large enterprise with a substantial SEO budget.
+Despite that investment, its Google Business Profile was still missing structured menus and basic photos.
+Anna noted that many businesses focus on advanced optimization too soon.
+As she explained, “People like to jump ahead and start optimizing and getting into the nitty gritty — but you really need to make sure your phone number is live.”
 The flashy stuff doesn’t matter if the foundation isn’t there.

 1. Make sure Google can actually access your content.
-A surprising number of businesses are creating great content that Google simply can’t crawl.
-Use Google’s indexing tools to verify your pages are accessible, and make sure any structured data is backed up by visible content on the page.
-Brad was direct about this: “I’ve seen it before where a lot of folks are creating some awesome content and we just can’t access it.”
+Many businesses create valuable content that Google cannot crawl.
+As a result, that content never appears in search results.
+Use Google’s indexing tools to confirm that search engines can access your pages.
+Also make sure any structured data matches content that is visible on the page.
+Brad emphasized this point: “I’ve seen it before where a lot of folks are creating some awesome content and we just can’t access it.”

 1. Showcase what makes you different.
 Attributes aren’t just checkboxes — they’re how AI matches your business to intent-specific queries.
-Outdoor seating, dog-friendly, happy hour, live music: if you have it and it’s not on your profile, you’re invisible to the users actively searching for it.
-As Brad put it, without those details, “you might be just another restaurant on the street and you’re selling yourself short.”
+Attributes like outdoor seating, dog-friendly spaces, happy hour specials, and live music help AI match your business to specific searches.
+If you offer these features but don’t include them in your profile, customers may never find you.
+Brad explained it this way: “You might be just another restaurant on the street and you’re selling yourself short.”

 1. Stay consistent across platforms.
 AI synthesizes information from multiple sources — Reddit, Facebook, Instagram, and your GBP.
 When those sources contradict each other, it creates noise that can affect what AI surfaces about you.
 Brad was clear on this: “If there’s any information out there that is not consistent across the trusted sources, then it can affect the answers that we’re giving to queries.”